 Central Sector Sewer Trunk Main

 The Central Sewer Trunk Main project will enhance the wastewater network along the rail corridor between Hampden Road through to Heysen Boulevard.
 The project involves the installation of approximately 2.4km of new sewer pipe, along with maintenance and flushing points for future connections.
 Ageing pipes along the route will also be replaced, ensuring wastewater infrastructure can meet current and future demands while safeguarding the environment.
-The Central Project is expected to finish in February 2026.
+The Central Project is expected to finish by the end of March 2026.

-The construction of four new or upgraded wastewater trunk sewers in the Mount Barker area is required so the collection network has the required capacity to cater for growth.
-The trunk sewers are required to enable the provision of an essential public health service and to satisfy legal obligations entered into with a number of developers in the Mount Barker growth area to supply development sites with a sewer service.
-The Nairne trunk sewer, completed in April 2025, was the first of the sewer trunk main projects to be delivered followed by the CBD sewer trunk mains (currently under construction), and then the Central and Eastern Stage Two projects.
+The construction of four new or upgraded wastewater trunk sewers in the Mount Barker area is underway to ensure the collection network has the required capacity to cater for growth.
+This Program of Works is required to enable the provision of an essential public health service and to satisfy legal obligations entered into with a number of developers in the Mount Barker growth area to supply development sites with a sewer service.
+The Nairne trunk sewer, completed in April 2025, was the first of the sewer trunk main projects to be delivered under this Program, followed by the CBD sewer trunk mains (nearing completion), and then the Central and Eastern Stage Two projects.

 Project benefits